tsam755/Unsupervised_ML_Clustering/README.md

 - **Hair et al. (2019)**: Multivariate Data Analysis.
 - **Verhoef et al. (2003)**: Customer Retention and Marketing.
 - **Keiningham et al. (2007)**: The Value of Customer Satisfaction Metrics.

+## Disclaimer
+This project was developed as part of academic coursework and is shared here for educational and profolio purpose.
+Unauthorised use, reproduction or distribution is not permitted and may violate academic integrity policies.